jlyonsmith/HowTo/Install/OctoPrint.md

 vi /boot/camera-streamer/libcamera.conf
 ```

 Edit the file to contain the correct parameters.
+Then:

 ```sh
 systemctl enable camera-streamer